eccenca/gui-elements/README.md

 Run the Jest tests with `yarn test`, for test coverage information run `yarn test:coverage`.
 You can check easily code for code errors by `yarn compile` (JS/Typescript) and `yarn compile-scss` (SASS).

+If you run Jest tests in your app using our library you need to install `@babel/plugin-transform-runtime` as development dependeny and add it to your Babel plugins configuration.

 ### Running Storybook

 All storiy source files are kept in the respective components, extensions and cmem folders, using `*.stories.tsx` file name pattern.